aurbor/create-gpo-from-template/README.md

 **You do NOT need to download this file.**

 Included in the deployment package created by the script above.
 This script will create a new GPO on the destination domain controller, link it to the root of the domain, and then import the settings from the GPO created using the '**GPO-Backup.ps1**' script.

+If a GPO by the same name already exists, the script will update that GPO with the settings from the backup and existing GP Links will be retained. **The Settings will otherwise be overwritten by the new GPO**

 ## Usage example